andyfaff/scipy/PEP/1-Optimizer.md

     * Goal:
         * provide minimal class interface
         * preserve backwards compatibility
+        * targetted at minimization of scalar functions to start with, although the Optimizer class and its methods should be a suitable base class for implementing for class based root and least-squares solvers.
+For example, both of those examples need to iterate, they both finish up with an OptimizeResult, they both have convergence criteria, etc.
 * Solution enhancements
     * Provide standard interface
         * for enhancements to sklearn, dask-ml, etc. Possibly PyTorch. **Would those projects be prepared to state that?**